How Does Medical Underwriting Work?

 What does full medical underwriting mean?

-Full medical underwriting is a type of underwriting method that requires you to disclose your medical history to your insurer at the point of application.
+Full medical underwriting is a type of underwriting method that requires you to disclose your medical history to us at the point of application.

-When you apply for health insurance, you will be asked a series of questions about your medical history and you have to give information about any medical conditions that you suffer from or had in the past.
+When you apply for health insurance with full medical underwriting, you will be asked a series of questions about your medical history and you have to give information about any medical conditions that you suffer from or had in the past.
 If you apply for more than one person, for example your family, you will need to provide their medical history too.
 In some cases, we may need to ask your GP for further information (with your permission).

 We will then review this information and decide on your cover.
 Any past or existing medical conditions will usually be excluded from your policy, but you will be covered for any new, unconnected medical conditions arising after the start of your policy.
 All your specific exclusions will be shown on your certificate of insurance.